Boney Kapoor

-Achal Surinder "Boney" Kapoor (born 11 November 1955) is an Indian producer primarily associated with Hindi cinema in addition to Tamil and Telugu cinema.
+Achal Surinder "Boney" Kapoor (born 11 November 1953) is an Indian film producer primarily associated with Hindi cinema, in addition to Tamil and Telugu cinema.

-Early life
+Early life and education

-Kapoor was born as Achal Surinder Kapoor in 1955, the son of Surinder Kapoor who was a Bollywood film producer, and Nirmal Kapoor.
+Kapoor was born as Achal Surinder Kapoor to Bollywood film producer Surinder Kapoor on 11 November 1953, in Meerut, Uttar Pradesh, his father having to move out of their ancestral home in Peshawar (now Khyber Pakhtunkhwa, Pakistan) due to the 1947 partition.
+Born into a Punjabi Hindu family, he had an Arya Samaji upbringing.
 His younger brothers Anil and Sanjay are both actors and producers.

-Career

-Kapoor started his career working under legends like Shakti Samanta.
+Kapoor was educated at the Our Lady of Perpetual Succour High School and St Xavier's College, Mumbai.

+Production career

+Early career

+At 20, Kapoor apprenticed with editor Kamlakar Karkhanis, who has worked as an editor on several films directed by Manmohan Desai.
+He started his career working under legends like Shakti Samanta, whose The Great Gambler (1979) helped him learn editing and where he also had a small and uncredited acting role as a body double for Amitabh Bachchan.
+Despite this early foray into the film industry, Kapoor initially had no interest in movies, and was looking to seek his professional career in a yarn-trading company.

+Mr. India (1987)

 The most famous film produced by him remains the Shekhar Kapur directed sci-fi film Mr India starring his brother Anil Kapoor and his future wife Sridevi.
 It was the second biggest hit of 1987 and remains a cult classic in India.
-The film was known for several of its lines and songs, including Sridevi's "Miss Hawa Hawaii" performance and Amrish Puri's quote "Mogambo khush hua" (Mogambo is satisfied), which is one of the most famous quotes of Bollywood and has become synonymous with Puri.
+The film was known for several of its lines and songs, including Sridevi's "Miss Hawa Hawaii" performance and Amrish Puri's quote "Mogambo khush hua" ('Mogambo is pleased', although the literal translation is 'Mogambo became happy', it's a very awkward construct and hence the humour), which is one of the most famous quotes of Bollywood and has become synonymous with Puri.

 Laxmikant–Pyarelal's music performed well too, especially the song "Hawa Hawaii" which is very popular till today.
 Mr India has often been featured in lists of top Bollywood films.
 Indiatimes Movies ranks the movie amongst the Top 25 Must See Bollywood Films.
 This was the last film that the duo Salim-Javed wrote together.
 They had split up earlier in 1982, but came back for one last film.
 It was remade in Tamil as En Rathathin Rathame, starring K. Bhagyaraj. in Kannada as Jai Karnataka, starring Ambareesh.
 On the centenary of Indian cinema, Mr. India was declared one of the 100 Greatest Indian Films of All Time.
 Described by Rediff as "one of the most iconic films of its time", it became one of the highest grossing hits of 1987. and also found a place in Hindustan Times list of 'Top 10 Patriotic Films of Hindi Cinema'.